-Defendants May Not Use the Law Enforcement Privilege as a Shield and a Sword materials."
+Defendants May Not Use the Law Enforcement Privilege as a Shield and a Sword disclosure of a range of relevant evidence.
+Now, they improperly seek to use that privilege as a sword to defeat and win summary judgment.
+A party "may not abuse the privilege by asserting claims the opposing party cannot adequately dispute unless it has access to the privileged materials."
 Bittaker v.
 Woodford, 331 F.3d 715, 719 (9th Cir.
 2003) (referring to the swordshield rule as "the fairness principle").
 A holder of the privilege has a choice: "If you want to litigate this claim, then you must waive your privilege to the extent necessary to give your opponent a fair opportunity to defend against it."
 Id. at 720.
 Here, Defendants defend CARRP by seeking to rely on the very categories of information they withheld from Plaintiffs as privileged.